woodrad/gpgref/README.md

 If you plan to use PuTTY or OpenSSH to connect to remote servers using a PGP/GPG authentication key or a smartcard, then also copy [gpg-agent.conf](https://github.com/Kajisav/gpgref/raw/master/gpg-agent.conf) to the %APPDATA%\gnupg directory right along with gpg.conf.

+#### Caveats using Yubikey on Windows

+If you are using a [Yubikey](https://www.yubico.com/) alongside Gpg4win, there is an issue where after unplugging the Yubikey from the system, when you go to plug it back in, the gpg-agent is not able to talk to the Yubikey and trying to do

+    gpg --card-status

+from a commmand line results in a card error being returned.
+The best solution to this that I have tested and been using is to create a simple BAT file with instructions to stop and restart some services after unplugging the Yubikey and making a shortcut on the desktop to this BAT file:

+    gpg-connect-agent killagent /bye
+    net stop scardsvr
+    gpg-connect-agent /bye

+You can download the file [from here](https://raw.githubusercontent.com/Kajisav/gpgref/master/CardRemove.bat) or create it yourself using the above commands.
+Place it somewhere, I used C:\Users\Me\CardRemove.bat and created a shortcut on the desktop by right-clicking the BAT file and selecting "Send to Desktop (Create Shortcut)" from the menu.

+Once you have the CardRemove.bat shortcut on your desktop, you can right-click the shortcut and go to "Properties" then click the "Advanced..." button and check the "Run as administrator" checkbox, hit OK, then OK again.
+Then you have the following procedure when you remove the Yubikey:

+    1. Remove Yubikey
+    2. Run CardRemove.bat shortcut
+    3. gpg-agent is restarted and the Windows Smart Card service is stopped.
+    4. Re-insert the Yubikey when you are ready to use it again.
+    5. Run 'gpg --card-status' from a command line or check in Kleopatra to confirm the key is working.

 #### For GNU+Linux

 Copy my gpg.conf to your GnuPG home directory: